 Private companies may also use an IPO for employee hiring and retention.
 By including shares of company stock in an employee benefits package, it may be easier to attract and retain top talent.

 Going public can raise a company’s credibility in the eyes of the marketplace.
-That could help attract new investors and new customers, which fuel further growth.
+That could help attract new investors and customers, fueling further growth.

 Investing in IPOs

 It’s possible to invest in IPO stocks through an online brokerage account.
-To do so, you’ll first need to find a brokerage that offers IPO investing, as not all of them do.
+However, you’ll first need to find a brokerage that offers IPO investing, as not all of them do.

 The next step is reading through the IPO prospectus.
 This document offers information about the company, though you may still want to do some independent research of your own.
 Specifically, you may want to consider the structure of the company’s board, the estimated IPO price, the company’s size, estimated valuation, annual revenues, and other fundamentals and financial ratios.

-This can help you decide if the company aligns with your risk tolerance and goals before you invest.
+This initial research can help you decide if the company aligns with your risk tolerance and goals before you invest.
 If you’ve determined that you want to invest in a particular IPO, you’d simply have to place the order with your broker.
-That requires telling your brokerage which IPO stocks you want to buy, how many shares, and what type of order to place.
-Otherwise, the process of buying IPO shares is fairly similar to that of buying shares of stock that are already traded on the market.
+That requires telling your broker which IPO stocks you want to buy, how many shares, and what type of order to place.
+Otherwise, buying IPO shares is fairly similar to buying shares of stock that are already traded on the market.

 Looking at IPO statistics and IPOs by year can help you track trends and understand just how often companies go public.
 If you’re interested in adding IPOs to your portfolio, it’s also important to know which sectors tend to have the most and least IPO activity.

-Once you’re ready to invest, you can do so through an online brokerage account.
+Once you’re ready to invest, you can do so through an online brokerage such as SoFi Invest®.
 SoFi members, for example, have access to IPOs and pre-IPO listings from a variety of companies.
-To access them, you’ll need to open an account on the SoFi Invest brokerage platform.
+To access them, you’ll need to open an account on the SoFi Invest® brokerage platform.

 Photo credit: iStock/Inside Creative House